frkatona/ObsidianSync/Tasks (Main).md

 # Today

 - Home
+	- respond Sophia
+	- send eric text
+	- post office poster
+	- double check with Henry that Eric and I can have first 30 min if we show up on time
 	- Eric to-do this weekend
 		- Edit down Atrium recording and upload it to the SC playlist
 		- Transcribe basic song-helper chords for the missing tracks (Atrium, Pain PWW, Ragged, Do Not Fall Away)